mehulgohil/shorti.fy/README.md

 Probable Solutions:
 1. We can append the root url with a counter value which increments each time a write request is called.
 2. We append the root url with the user details this will ensure the uniqueness of short url.
+3. Given the fact that we will be selecting the first 7 characters, we still need to check the database if hashKey exists to avoid the collision.

 ### Coding Practices
 #### 1. Iris Web Framework